Cleveland Browns reportedly waive Kasen Williams, could a return to Seahawks be in the offing?

 A report out of Cleveland Thursday morning stated that the Browns are waiving receiver Kasen Williams, a former Skyline High and UW standout who was with the Seahawks in 2015-16 before being waived in September.

-Williams was claimed off waivers by the Browns when he was let go by the Seahawks and played in seven games with Cleveland with nine catches for 84 yards.
+Williams was claimed off waivers by the Browns when he was let go by the Seahawks and played in seven games with Cleveland, making nine catches for 84 yards.
 Williams was reportedly waived so the Browns could make room on the roster for receiver Corey Coleman, who is returning off of Injured Reserve.

 That Williams is now available again will raise the obvious question of whether the Seahawks would be interested in bringing him back.